 Are You Ready to be the Voice for a Child Who Needs You?

 Court Appointed Special Advocates are specially trained community volunteers appointed by Juvenile and Domestic Relations Court Judges to speak in the best interest of children who are brought before the court for reasons of abuse or neglect.
 The CASA is an official part of the judicial proceedings, working alongside attorneys, social workers and other professionals.
-By handling only two or three cases at a time, the CASA has time to thoroughly explore the history of each assigned case.
+By handling only one or two cases at a time, the CASA has time to thoroughly explore the history of each assigned case.

 What does a CASA Volunteer do?

 CASA volunteers serve as the eyes and ears of the court.
 They:

 - Establish a stable, one-on-one relationship with a child, get to know the child’s unique history.

 - Gather information from parties who can shed light on the child’s situation – teachers, foster parents, family members, physicians, etc.

 - Partner with case experts (Department of Social Services workers, the child’s Guardian ad litem).

 - Help the child develop and manage age appropriate goals.